MathAudio Microphone EQ

 9. Adjust for comfortable sound volume

 Use headphones to monitor the microphone signals.
 Select the "Reference Mic" radio button.
-Use the volume control of your VST host program to adjust for comfortable sound volume.
+Use the volume control of your VST/AU host program to adjust for comfortable sound volume.
 Then select the "Target Mic" radio button and listen to the sound of your target microphone.
 A volume control knob will appear as it is shown in Fig.2.
 Use the knob to adjust for comfortable sound volume.

 10. Start the measurement

 Click the "Start" button.
 You will get the window shown in Fig.3.
 You have 10 seconds to speak to the microphones (if you replicate a vocal microphone) or play all the notes of your musical instrument (if you replicate an instrumental microphone).
 Don't bother about the quality of your speaking or playing.
 The progress bar in the MathAudio Microphone EQ window will show you your progress.
 Fill the full 10 seconds with the sound of your voice or the sound of your musical instrument.
 The signal correction algorithm will be generated automatically in a second after the end of the measurement process.

 Fig.3.
 Screenshot of the MathAudio Microphone EQ plug-in with the progress bar.